tchwork/debug-bundle/Dumping-PHP-Data-en.md

 The dump format described below defines a set of conventions that enables JSON for all these possibilities.
-It is designed both to allow the greatest possible fidelity to any PHP variable, and to stay as close as possible to a native JSON, thus facilitating its raw usage by computers or humans.
+It is designed both to allow the greatest possible accuracy to any PHP variable, and to stay as close as possible to a native JSON, thus facilitating its raw usage by computers or humans.

 Strings